hopeVaughn/nest-react-monorepo-template/README.md

 - [TailwindCSS](https://tailwindcss.com/)
 - [Jest](https://jestjs.io/)

-Because we're using workspaces, we can npm install packages in the root of the project and they will be available to both the server and the client.
+## Overview
 This app will use Turbo Repo to allow us both develop and deploy the app as a monorepo.

+Because we're using Turbo/workspaces, we can npm install packages in the root of the project and they will be available to both the server and the client.

 To install packages from the root of the project we can utilize the workspaces feature that Turbo repo provides.
 For example we can install a new package in the api folder by running:
 `npm install --workspace api <package-name>`